Substance Abuse Resource Assistance Coalition (SARAC)

-AFMC, with funding from the U.S. Department of Justice (DOJ), recruits and leads a consortium of organizations that are serving people in Howard and Hempstead counties.
+AFMC, with funding from the U.S. Department of Justice (DOJ), recruits and leads a consortium of organizations that are serving people in Hempstead, Howard, Pike, Polk, and Sevier counties.
 Called the “Substance Abuse Resource Assistance Coalition” (SARAC), the coalition coordinates services for young victims of opioid and substance misuse crime, and help families find resources and services.

 Children and youth who are neglected by addicted parents or victimized in their communities are the most vulnerable population impacted by the opioid crisis.
 Children are caught in the middle without the health care and social service resources they need to build resilience against these upheavals.
 If you want to find out more or get involved, please submit the contact us form below.